openhab/openhab-addons/bundles/org.openhab.binding.netatmo/README.md

 ## Discovery

-If you don't manually create things in the *.things file, the Netatmo Binding is able to discover automatically all depending modules and devices from Netatmo website.
+If you did not manually create things in the *.things file, the Netatmo Binding is able to discover automatically all depending modules and devices from Netatmo website.

 ## Channels